 Metastatic melanoma is particularly aggressive, and the use of dual immune checkpoint inhibition is a novel approach to treat cancer.
 Opdivo and Yervoy are immune checkpoint inhibitors that target different but complementary checkpoint pathways (PD-1 and CTLA-4).
-Future research will focus on combining many of these treatments.
-Research is also looking at the possibility of combining CAR T cell therapy with checkpoint inhibition to extend the activity of CAR T cell.
+Future research will also focus on combining treatments with different pathways.
+Studies are also looking at the possibility of combining CAR T cell therapy with checkpoint inhibition to extend the activity of CAR T cell therapy.

-In January 2016, the combined use of Opdivo and Yervoy was FDA-approved for unresectable (can't be removed with surgery) or metastatic (spreading in the body) melanoma regardless of BRAF (genetic) mutational status.
+In January 2016, the combined use of Opdivo and Yervoy was FDA-approved for unresectable (not able to be removed with surgery) or metastatic (spreading in the body) melanoma regardless of BRAF (genetic) mutational status.
 The Phase III study, known as the CheckMate-067, was the first study to show the success of combining two immunotherapies.

 How Can I Learn More About Immunotherapy Clinical Trials?

 Your doctor might recommend that you consider enrollment is one of the many ongoing clinical trials evaluating immunotherapy.
 Or maybe you first want to look for one yourself?

 - This might give you the ability to receive a medication that you could not otherwise obtain.